-Radio-frequency identification (RFID) is the use of a wireless non-contact system that uses radio-frequency electromegantic field and the set of the set o that uses radio-frequency electromagnetic fields to transfer data from a tag attached to an object, for the purposes of automatic identification and tracking.
+Radio-frequency identification (RFID) is the use of a wireless non-contact system that uses radio-frequency electromagnetic fields to transfer data from a tag attached to an object, for the purposes of automatic identification and tracking.
 RFID systems are a "high tech" and more expensive method for locating and tracking files.
 Like bar code technology, RFID tags are created and attached to file folders.
 RFID tags are "active" bar codes that can exchange information with a networked system to track every file.
 RFID tracking solutions save time by providing continuous, automatic tracking of files and other items as they move around the courthouse and pass through an area where an RFID reader is present.
 Like a traditional bar code, an RFID tag must be read.
 However, an RFID tag does not need to be physically scanned.
 It can be detected and read as it passes by a reader that can be mounted on a wall and up to 25 feet away.
 Staff members are relieved of the responsibility to scan files, as they are automatically monitored at all times by the technology, and their locations are typically updated in real time.
 Records staff can locate files at any time by checking the tracking database online.